rijff24/receiptAI/SECURITY.md

 ## Reporting a Vulnerability

-Please report security issues privately to `security@scannerai.app` (placeholder contact).
+Please report security issues privately to `rijff@swan-computing.com`.
 Include:

 - Description of the issue and potential impact
 - Steps to reproduce or proof-of-concept